-For this reason, building a responsive website should be your top priority in 2014.
+For this reason, building a responsive website should be your top priority.
 Using liquid layouts and CSS grid systems, coupled with media queries, your code can facilitate the change with surprising ease.
 The key is to remember that each device has specific capabilities, and your site should reflect that.
 For example, enable large fonts for your mobile site so that smaller screens don’t result in a more difficult viewing experience.
 Adapt your business’s online storefront to the needs of your customers and your customers will thank you with sales.

 Make Usability a Priority

 The concept of responsiveness is only part of a growing trend in web design in the New Year.
 While previous iterations of the Internet focused on loading times, graphic flare, and SEO, growing availability of high-speed Internet, changing design trends, and an enhanced Google algorithm have rendered these concerns largely moot.

 What users want in this new era, subconsciously or otherwise, is usability.
 The modern visitor is looking for an accessible site that’s easy to understand, allowing them to reach the information they seek without difficulty.
 While this does call for some additional accommodation on your part, the benefit of fulfilling this need is happier customers and better perception.